 Boats & Cruises in Vietnam

-The long coast of the South China Sea lies on the eastern side of the country and there are a multitude of rivers which cross the land and connect to Cambodia, China and Laos.
+The long coast of the South China Sea lies on the eastern side of the country and there is a multitude of rivers which cross the land and connect to Cambodia, China and Laos.
 And if you are attracted to the discovery of this enchanting place by boat, you won’t have to look very far.
 From the small round “basket boats” in Nha Trang, to the fishing boats in Mui Ne, the options are endless.

 The beauty of travelling on water is that there are several options to choose from.
 If you fancy taking a rustic, traditional approach to this method of transportation, have a go at getting around on a rowing boat.
 These small boats are still used today by fisherman and offer a unique way of getting from one place to another, certainly over short distances.